The previous post in this series is:

 All in all, there were probably about 8,000 kinds of land animals and birds on the ark.
 Since they came in twos and sevens, that was probably between 20,000 and 30,000 animals.

 The average size of those animals was probably in the neighborhood of a sheep or larger dog.
 So, they would easily fit into the ark.

 But, that begs the question, why was the ark so big?
-While it’s not mentioned, there also needed to be food for all of those animals as well.
-And, for the humans.
-And, they would be on the boat longer than a year, so that’s a lot of food.
+While it’s not mentioned, there also needed to be food for all of those animals, and for the humans, too.
+They would be on the boat longer than a year, so that’s a lot of food.
 And, don’t forget fresh water for drinking.
 All in all, this boat was probably sized exactly correctly, since it was God who designed it, and He knew what was needed.